christiansmmc/barbershop-api/README.md

 # Routes

-## The following routes do not need token to access:
+## The following routes do not need authentication to access:

 #### Address